Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

       - This is where I will track my data collection activities each wave
 2. I have connected my tables through primary and foreign keys ("tch_id" and "sch_id")

 While this example is for a fairly simple scenario, you can hopefully see how you might extrapolate this model to more entities and more waves of data collection, as well as how you might modify it to better meet the needs of your specific project.

-Last, although this is less common, it is possible that you have a study where you are collecting anonymous data.
-While you will no longer have participant level identifiable information, you can still construct a simple system, creating tables based on your sites for instance (school table, district table) to track your data collection efforts (such as number of student surveys received per school per wave).
+> It is possible that you have a study where you are collecting anonymous data.
+While you will no longer have participant level identifiable information, you can still construct a simple system, creating tables based on your sites for instance (school table, district table) to track your project management and data collection efforts (ex: number of student surveys received per school per wave, MOU received).

 ### Choosing fields

 As you design your database model, you will also need to choose what fields to include in each table.
 The fields you choose to include will be dependent on your particular study design.
 While your participant tracking database may be the same database you enter all of your study data, for the purposes of this chapter we are only considering fields that are relevant for project coordination and participant de-identification.
-We are **not** concerned with fields that are collected as part of your data collection measures (i.e. survey items).
+We are not concerned with fields that are collected as part of your data collection measures (i.e. survey items).
 You can consider your participant tracking database as an **internal** database that is only used for coordination, summary, and linking purposes.
 This is not a database where you would export data for external data sharing.

 **Ideas of static fields to collect:**